DEGREE PROGRAMS – ALL

 Collision Repair & Refinish Technology – The Collision Repair & Refinishing Technology curriculum provides training in the use of equipment and materials of the autobody repair trade.
 The student studies the construction of the automobile body and techniques for autobody repairing, and refinishing.

-Computer Information Technology – The Computer Information Technology curriculum is designed to prepare graduates for employment with organizations that use computers to process, manage, and communicate information.
+Computer Technologies – The Computer Information Technology curriculum is designed to prepare graduates for employment with organizations that use computers to process, manage, and communicate information.
 This is a flexible curriculum that can be customized to meet community information systems needs.

 Computer-Integrated Machining – The Computer-Integrated Machining curriculum prepares students with the analytical, creative, and innovative skills necessary to take a production idea from an initial concept through design, development and production, resulting in a finished product.

 Construction Management Technology – These curriculums are designed to prepare individuals to apply technical knowledge and skills to the fields of architecture, construction, construction management, and other associated professions.

 Cosmetology – The Cosmetology curriculum is designed to provide competency based knowledge, scientific/artistic principles and hands-on fundamentals associated with the cosmetology industry.
 The curriculum provides a simulated salon environment which enables students to develop manipulative skills.